Do you want to delete thumbnails in WordPress? If you are looking for a simple method, keep reading this article.

 Now, let’s see how you can delete the unused thumbnails from your server and save valuable resources.
 For this task, you can either:

 The FTP method is very time-consuming because you have to locate every image manually.
-Additionally, there’s a free plugin that will take care of it in no time so let’s see how to remove all the old and unused thumbnails with a plugin.
+Additionally, there’s a free plugin that will take care of it in no time.
+Let’s see how to remove all the old and unused thumbnails with it.

 For this task, we will use a tool called Force Regenerate Thumbnails.
 This tool hasn’t been updated in a while, but it still functions quite well.